kass173/project-3/README.md

 could focus on creating our visuals using Javascript.

 ### 3. Java Script
-Lastly, we used Javascript to produce our visualisations for our webpage dashboard.
-We were required to create a minimum of 3 unique views to present our data we met this by creating 4 visuals in 3 differant unique ways.
-We created a heatmap to show the cost of living index across the world, we then created 2 bar charts for the top 10 most expensive and cheapest places to live based on cost of living and then we looked just at the rent index and focused on the most expensive places to live just based on rent.
+Lastly, we used Javascript to produce our visualisations `(chart.js)` for our webpage dashboard.
+We were required to create a minimum of 3 unique views to present our data we met this by creating 4 visuals in 3 differant unique ways `(Heatmap, Bar Chart, Pie Chart)`.
+We created a heatmap to show the cost of living index across the world, we created 2 bar charts for the 10 most expensive and cheapest places to live based on cost of living data withn the SQLite database.
+Then we looked just at the rent index and focused on the most expensive places to live just based on rent.

-The dashboard is multiple user-driven interactions (such as by using dropdowns menu, a hover function to show intrinsic data and a x feature) which is included all on a single webpage dashbaord.
+The dashboard has multiple user-driven interactions (such as by using dropdowns menu, a hover function to show intrinsic data) which is included all on a single webpage dashbaord.

 The final page displays visualizations in a clear, digestable manner and is clearly displayed with no to many data lables to focus on and the data story is easy to interpret for users of all levels.

-## Back End

-Data and Delivery (20 points)
-1.Data components used in the project are clearly documented.
-(5 points).
-2.The dataset contains at least 100 unique records.
-(5 points).
-3. A database is used to house the data (SQL, MongoDB, SQLite, etc.).
-(5 points).
-4. The project is powered by a Python Flask API and includes HTML/CSS, JavaScript, and the chosen database.
-(5 points).

-The page created to showcase out data visualizations runs now without error.
-And their is a JavaScript library that was not shown in class used in the project.
-The project also conforms to A Leaflet and Plotly chart built from data gathered through out datasets.
-Lastly, we now have a dashboard page with multiple charts that all reference the same data.

 ## Final Webpage